minhquang5014/personal-web-flask/bug_to_fix.md

 the menu button must be sticked at the top of every pages (except for the login page)

-also figure the environment variable for secret key and json key - os.getenv
+also figure the environment variable for secret key and json key - os.getenv - done

 also add images to the pages - done